The 2018-2019 NASA eClips Advisory Group

 Phillips Elementary School -- Fourth Grade

-Hello my name is Angela Dandridge and I am a 4th grade teacher at Phillips Elementary.
-I graduated from Old Dominion University with a Bachelors in Science and a Masters in Education.
+My name is Angela Dandridge and I am a 4th-grade teacher at Phillips Elementary.
+I graduated from Old Dominion University with a Bachelor's degree in science and a Master's degree in education.
 I have taught 4th grade since 2012, but have been in education since 1991.
 My husband and I are Air Force/Soccer/Bowling parents of 4 wonderful children and have made Hampton our home.

 Ms. Kristina Davis

-I am a graduate of University of Wisconsin-Parkside.
-After a short career in law enforcement, I knew teaching was where I truly belonged.
-I taught 5th grade in Hampton for 9 years before joining Yorktown Elementary Math, Science, and Technology School as a 4th grade teacher.
-I am excited about being a part of the NASA Advisory group and bringing this wonderful resource back to our school.
+I am a graduate of the University of Wisconsin-Parkside.
+After a short career in law enforcement, I knew teaching was where I belonged.
+Over the past ten years, I have had the opportunity to teach both 4th and 5th grades.
+I currently teach 5th graders at Yorktown Elementary Math, Science, and Technology School.
+I am looking forward to serving as a member of the NASA eClips Teacher Advisory Group and bringing this wonderful resource back to our students.